 Head Boy / Head Girl

-My name is Oliver Howe and I consider myself privileged to be elected Head Boy at Knole Academy.
-I am currently studying A' Levels in Drama, Music and Film Studies.
-I have enjoyed six years at Knole, but am now very excited by the prospect of a life beyond school.
-I am currently investigating university options in order to pursue my passions further and am in the process of applying to study Design for Art Direction at the University of Arts, London and Theatre and Film Studies at the Manchester School of Art.
-I just have to pass the interviews and attain the grades needed!
+My name is Callum Vick and I consider it a privilege to be elected Head Boy at Knole Academy.
+I am currently studying A' Levels in Business, Geography and Marketing.
+I have enjoyed six years at Knole, but am now very excited and looking forward to the next step – university!
+I am in the process of applying to study Marketing and Business Management at Nottingham Trent University, University of Birmingham or University of Exeter.
+I have recently received an unconditional offer from Nottingham Trent University which I am incredibly pleased about.

-I believe that if you want something badly enough and you are willing to put in your best efforts, then you can be whatever you want to be.
-Knole will try it's very best to help you to acquire the skills necessary to make your journey as smooth and worthwhile as possible.
+I believe that if you are willing to work hard and give everything 100% then you can achieve great things.
+Knole staff will do their very best to help you acquire the skills necessary to make your journey as smooth and worthwhile as possible.

 HEAD GIRL - AMY WOODING

 My name is Amy Wooding and I am delighted to have been chosen as Head Girl of Knole Academy.
 At present I am studying Sociology, Criminology and Film Studies and am currently investigating universities to study either forensics or criminology.
 I am considering taking a gap year to undertake voluntary work in a developing country, as I hope that this would help me gain an insight into life in a different culture and the struggles some people face on a daily basis.

 I began my secondary education journey at Knole Academy in Year 7 and it has proved to be a wonderful decision.
 Initially, I was a little apprehensive about starting a new school; I was worried about meeting new people and the school seemed vast compared to my primary school.
 However, as soon as I started I became involved with various clubs and this helped me to make new friends quickly.
 I haven't looked back since.
 Within days I felt completely at home.